Shareholder as testator

 What happens to my share in a partnership?

-The situation is different for a partnership under civil law within the meaning of Section 705 of the German Civil Code.
-If the partnership agreement does not expressly provide for continuation after the death of a partner (Section 727 (1) BGB).
-A deviating regulation can be agreed by way of a so-called continuation clause in the partnership agreement.
-Thus, if such a clause has been agreed, the GbR can be continued after the death of a partner.
-The shares of the deceased partner fall to the other partners (§ 738 Paragraph 1 BGB).
+Shares in partnerships are also subject to forfeiture.
+However, the death of a partner in a partnership Company under civil law within the meaning of Section 705 of the German Civil Code (BGB) generally leads to the dissolution of the company if the articles of association do not expressly provide for the continuation of the company after the death of a shareholder (Section 727 (1) BGB).
+A deviating regulation can be made by way of a so-called Continuation clause be agreed in the partnership agreement.
+If such a clause has been agreed, the GbR can be continued after the death of a partner.
+The shares of the deceased partner revert to the other partners (Section 738 (1) BGB).